Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: System optimization

 \section{System optimization}

-A strategy prescribes for the customers in service (when the server is busy) a service type for each state in $\mathcal{S}$.
-Thus, a strategy is a function $a(i,h): \mathcal{S} \rightarrow [0,1]$.
-Its interpretation is that when the state is $(i,h)$, the user chooses high rate service with probability $a(i,h)$.
-Under strategy $a$, a user may change her service type when the state changes.
-This causes no extra difficulty because of the memoryless property of the exponential distribution.
-We consider symmetric strategies.
-Since $(0,h)$ does not require action, we denote a specific strategy by aligning $a(i,h), i > 0, 0 \leq h \leq N-i$ in the order of
+A strategy prescribes for customers in service (when the server is busy) a service type for each state in $\mathcal{S}$ with $i\ge1$, note that $(0,h)$ does not require action.
+Thus, a strategy is a function $a(i,h)\in[0,1]$, which means that when the state is $(i,h)$, the customer chooses a high-rate service with probability $a(i,h)$.
+Under strategy $a$, a customer can change her service type when the state changes.
+This does not cause extra difficulty because of the memoryless property of the exponential distribution.
+We denote a specific strategy by aligning $a(i,h), ~i > 0,~ 0 \leq h \leq N-i$ in lexicographic order:

-We assume the system output is the steady-state probability to be active, or equivalently, the average number of active users.
-When the state is $(i,h), i < N$, there are $N-i$ users active.
-Thus the efficiency under strategy $a$
+We define the system output as the average number of active customers, or equivalently, the steady-state probability to be active times $N$.
+When the state is $(i,h), i < N$, there are $N-i$ customers active.
+Thus, the efficiency of the system under strategy $a$ is